-Though the incident made him feel uncomfortable, the boy returned to school.
+Though the incident made him feel uncomfortable, the boy has returned to school.

-His mom said Peterson did call to share her side of the story.
+His mom said the administrator responsible did call to share his side of the story.

 "They were very apologetic, but it still happened," she said.
 "You know, for an adult, no one should think that's the correct way to handle a situation."